Wireless Backhaul Spectrum- Everything You Need To Know in 2025

 By Erez Aviv 6 min read

-In our previous blog titled “Wireless Backhaul is Here to Stay” we discussed the increase in backhaul capacity required to support the transition from 4G to 5G terrestrial wireless access.
-A recent GSMA report titled Wireless Backhaul Evolution, asserted that to deliver this much needed capacity, operators and service providers need to look beyond traditional Microwave bands and utilize Millimeter wave bands available for both licensed and unlicensed deployments.
+In an earlier blog titled “Wireless Backhaul is Here to Stay” we discussed the increase in backhaul capacity required to support the transition from 4G to 5G terrestrial wireless access.
+Operators and service providers increasingly look beyond traditional microwave bands to utilize millimeter wave (mmW) bands, which are available for both licensed and unlicensed deployments.
+Recent industry forecasts by Dell’Oro Group and Skylight Research show the mmW market continuing its strong growth of between 8 and 12.2% CAGR through 2028.

 Table of contents:

-Traditional microwave bands will continue to play an important role, as they can cover longer distances with fewer "hops", however, their smaller channel sizes present a challenge for supporting some 5G use-case, mainly related to Enhanced Mobile Broadband (eMBB) requiring ultra-high capacity throughput (more than 8 Gbps ).
+Traditional microwave bands will continue to play an important role, as they can cover longer distances with fewer "hops."
+However, their smaller channel sizes present a challenge for supporting some 5G use cases, mainly related to Enhanced Mobile Broadband (eMBB), which requires ultra-high capacity throughput (more than 8 Gbps ).
 This is the main factor driving spectrum expansion requirements.

-In this blog we will examine higher frequency millimeter wave bands (V/E/W/D), and how the expansion into these bands will ultimately result in higher overall link bandwidth and throughput.
-These will enable support of channel sizes of up to 4 GHz - significantly larger than those currently available in the traditional microwave bands (up to 224MHz channel sizes).
+In this blog, we will examine higher-frequency millimeter wave bands (V/E/W/D) and how expanding into these bands will ultimately result in higher overall link bandwidth and throughput.
+These bands will enable support of channel sizes of up to 4 GHz—significantly larger than those currently available in the traditional microwave bands (up to 224MHz channel sizes).

 V-Band